Kavor Motorsport: History

 In 1962 the new head constructor Roman Bertelov came to the factory, who started to build much bigger Estonia 5 car.
 Estonia 5 had Wartburg 900 cm³ engine and this car won gold and silver medals from Soviet Union Championship.
 They finished second in the manufactures championship in Cup of Peace and Friendship.

 Estonia 5 did not become a serial car and only two of them were made.
 In 1962–66, a lot of new models were made - a total of seven different models.
 All of these, only Estonia 9 went into serial production, of which a total of 39 cars were made.

 In 1968 Enn Griffel won Soviet Formula 3 Championship with Estonia 9 and from that year all championship were won by Estonia race cars.
 From the year 1970 TARK factory received at least 50 orders for formula cars and 200 orders for Go-kart.

 When from UFAA factory new 1500 cm³ engine was found, which was made for Moskvich 412.
 Then new formula cars were produced and they were named Estonia 16 and Estonia 16M.
 These cars had disc brakes and lightweight cast magnesium rims.

 From 1970 Tallinna Autoderemonditehas nr.1 received orders from Soviet Central automoto union to at least 50 formula cars and to 200 go-karts.
 Estonia 13 got the first VAZ engine, these cars were started to produce from 1972 and all in all there were made 112 exemplars.
 Estonia 20 became the model that surpassed the total number of thousand produced racing cars.

 Estonia 21, which constructed by legendary driver Raul Sarap, which was the most successful Estonia formula car by number of production.
 There were made total of 295 Estonia 21 formula cars.

 Estonia 24 was first aluminium monocoque model, which was more lighter and stronger than its predecessors.
 Estonia 24 was followed by Estonia 25 and 26.
 Thanks to the collapse of the Soviet Union and new economy model the production stopped and there were only six cars built.
 Former Autoderemonditehas was named Kavor and was privatized.

 In year 2000 Kavor Motorsport built modern formula car version which was rebuilt from Estonia 26 and it was named Estonia 26–9.
-The new model was very modern and capable to race in Formula 4 Championship all over Europe.
+The new model was capable to race in Formula 4 Championship all over Europe.